alacritty/vtebench/README.md

 ```

 After having generated the `.dat` file, you can then pass it to a script in the
-`./gnuplot` directory script to generate the SVG plot:
+`./gnuplot` directory to generate the SVG plot:

 ```
 ./gnuplot/summary.sh results.dat output.svg